segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 *Note:* Because Intercom only associates Track events with known users, an Identify call with a `userId` is required before Track events will be associated properly.

-When you call `track` from any of the server-side libraries or mobile sources in `cloud mode` (i.e. without our beta Segment mobile Intercom SDK installed), you will need to include either the `userId` or `email` of an existing user within Intercom.
+When you call `track` from any of the server-side libraries or mobile sources in `cloud-mode` (i.e. without our beta Segment mobile Intercom SDK installed), you will need to include either the `userId` or `email` of an existing user within Intercom.

 ### Revenue and currency